midnightntwrk/midnight-architecture/proposals/0016-governed-parameters-and-their-updates-phase-1.md

 - it is easy to imagine using it for other cases than governance, both in Midnight and outside of Midnight
 - it is not a data source-specific API, so it does not bind Midnight code to db-sync

 Note - this kind of interface is used internally by main chain follower already to observe current Ariadne parameters (d-parameter, permissioned keys and permissionless candidates).
+Exposing this kind of API will also require exposing functions to parse datums.

 ### Updating parameters in Midnight based on observed changes